 I gather my inspiration with the assistance of science and technology.
 My personal photographic catalogue is filled with images taken from commercial airplanes, often partly eclipsed by an airplane wing.
 I delight in the myriad of satellite images available to me, as well as those unveiled by highly sensitive microscopes.
 Artists from only decades ago would have been amazed at this source material.

 The materials and techniques I choose are surprisingly simple in stark contrast to my methods for gathering inspiration.
-My imagery is created with linseed oil-based inks on cotton rag paper with the assistance of a hand-cranked etching press built with recycled steel.
+My imagery is created with linseed oil-based inks on cotton rag paper on an etching press.
 My reduction linocuts are created by a conversation between carving away layers of one linoleum block and printing the resulting pattern in overlapping inked layers, until the block is mostly carved away, or reduced.